hstsethi/in-mob-prefix/readme.md

 Phone numbers in India are a set of unique 10 digit numbers.
 Out of which, first 4 are network operator/circle code.
 These prefixes range from 6xxx - 9xxx.
 Last six are random.
-This is a dataset, charts, model of first four numbers with their respective state, operator name.
+This is a dataset, charts, model of first four numbers with their respective circle, operator name.

-Note: Starting from commit hash `9de66f3f74e465c973f5e2a47241c7627ca94c32`, the dataset is refractored to contain only 3 columns: series, operator, circle.
-This makes it easier to use/read and eliminates duplicate columns name.

 Note: This dataset is provided "as-is" without any warranty of any kind.
 While I have personally fixed many errors, I still can't guarantee that this dataset is accurate.
 Use at your own risk.